apache/incubator-seata-go-samples/README.md

 ### Customize mysql connection configurations

-The default mysql connection configuration is suitable with dockercompose/docker-compose.yml.
+The default mysql connection configuration (`util/db.go defaultEnv()`) matches `dockercompose/docker-compose.yml`'s mysql server.
+You may make use this docker mysql server with `docker-compose -f docker-compose.yml up -d` to start both seat-server and mysql server.

 You can also customize it by system environment.